Brett-Kennedy/DatasetTester/README.md

 **Discussion**

-problem_type must be either "classifiction" or "regression".
-All esimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.
+problem_type must be either "classification" or "regression".
+All estimators will be compared using the same metric, so it is necessary that all datasets used are of the same type.
 ---
 ## find_datasets()